 Preparation & Application

 Weathered TPO and PVC surfaces accumulate dirt over time and must be cleaned prior to coating with 406 Tru-Grip.
 It is particularly important to effectively clean ponded water areas where greater accumulations of dirt can occur.
 For optimal adhesion and water resistance, water alone is insufficient to clean weathered TPO and PVC membranes properly.
 Suitable liquid cleaners such as 507 SPC Primer/Wash and 799 Wash-N-Prep Roof Cleaner solutions with water can be spray applied over the entire surface followed by a thorough power washing.
 Power wash roof surfaces using a pressure of 2500 to 3500 psi with a wide fan tip.
 All residual cleaning agents must be removed, otherwise they will interfere in the adhesion of 406 Tru-Grip.
-When using liquid cleaning solutions, please refer to the specific product label and MSDS for safe handling information and proper use instructions.
+When using liquid cleaning solutions, please refer to the specific product label and SDS for safe handling information and proper use instructions.

 Mix lightly prior to application of the coating.
 406 Tru-Grip may be applied by brush, spray equipment or roller.